 - effects of the space environment on robotic devices;

-- experiments in manipulation, assembly, construction and excavation;
+- applications in manipulation, assembly, construction and excavation;

-- techniques for safe and precise entry, descent, and landing; and
+- techniques for safe and precise orbital maneuvering and landing;

 - analysis of human robot interaction and robot autonomy.